A C# record is a lightweight, data-focused type mainly used for storing and representing values rather than behaviors. Introduced in C# 9, the record

 By default, a record class

-Here the tooltip reverse-engineer the property FirstName { get; init; }
+The tooltip shows the compiler-generated property FirstName { get; init; }

 Value-based equality